appliedengineering/AE-Instrument-Cluster-Apps/IOS-inst-clstr/Pods/SwiftyZeroMQ5/README.md

 [`libzmq`](https://github.com/zeromq/libzmq) library.
 It provides ZeroMQ's low-level API along with an object-oriented API.

+WARNING: THIS VERISON USES DRAFT APIS SUCH AS ZMQ_DISH AND ZMQ_RADIO

 ## What is ZeroMQ?

 > ZeroMQ (also spelled ØMQ, 0MQ or ZMQ) is a high-performance asynchronous